OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-roles-java.md

 ./create_image.sh
 ```

 This script will create an image named `openvidu/openvidu-basic-webinar-demo:X.Y.Z`.
-If you want to create an image with a different name, you can change its name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/0ac894d4daf2d501b0196da0fbc596d8e333f1b9/openvidu-js-java/docker/create_image.sh#L5-L6).
-Once the openvidu-js-java image has been created, you will be able to deploy it.
+If you want to create an image with a different name, you can change its name [here](https://github.com/OpenVidu/openvidu-tutorials/blob/0ac894d4daf2d501b0196da0fbc596d8e333f1b9/openvidu-roles-java/docker/create_image.sh#L5-L6).
+Once the openvidu-roles-java image has been created, you will be able to deploy it.

 **2) Redefine the `/opt/openvidu/docker-compose.override.yml`**